Alzheimer’s Care Assisted Living Facility & Community

 During the formation of Alzheimer’s disease, your parent’s brain experiences the formation of beta-amyloid protein plaques between the neurons.
 At this high volume of accumulation, the protein is highly toxic and disrupts cellular function—particularly its beta-amyloid 42 form.
 Once the total amount of beta-amyloid protein becomes too high, it will become easier for tau to spread across the brain.

 6 Ways to Slow the Progression of Alzheimer’s Disease

 Since the specific risks for each person diagnosed with Alzheimer’s disease can vary, there are different methods that can be utilized to slow the advancement of the disease.
-To help you improve the health of your family member, we have created a list of ways to slow the development of Alzheimer’s.
+To help you improve the health of your family member, the staff at our Alzheimer’s care assisted living facility have created a list of ways to slow the development of Alzheimer’s disease.